Kim Kardashian advocates for Alice Johnson, others who are jailed

 Reality television star Kim Kardashian West has her sights set on changing the realities of several incarcerated people.

-Kardashian West, 37, met with President Trump at the White House in May as part of her ongoing efforts to get a pardon for Alice Marie Johnson, a great-grandmother who is serving a life sentence for a nonviolent drug conviction.
+Kardashian West, 37, met with President Trump at the White House in May as part of her ongoing efforts to get a pardon for Alice Marie Johnson, a great-grandmother who at the time was serving a life sentence for a nonviolent drug conviction.

 “If you think about a decision that you’ve made in your life, and you get life without the possibility of parole for your first-time nonviolent offense, there’s just something so wrong with that,” Kardashian West previously told Mic about Johnson.